2020 Summer Olympics opening ceremony: Reception

-The ceremony was panned as being solemn and muted in comparison to previous Olympic ceremonies, with the lack of audience due to the state of emergency being a factor in the atmosphere, to the point that journalist Ian Dunt compared it to attending a funeral.
+The ceremony was panned as being solemn and muted in comparison to previous Olympic ceremonies, with the lack of audience due to the state of emergency being a factor in the atmosphere, to the point that British journalist Ian Dunt compared this fact as "attending a funeral".
 It was also largely panned for being too long and confusing.
-Japanese Entertainment writer Elizabeth Matsumoto was confused by some elements of the ceremony such as the Matsuri segment, questioning why to focus on carpentry and if the tap dancing was necessary.
+Japanese Entertainment writer Elizabeth Matsumoto was confused by some elements of the ceremony such as the Matsuri segment, questioning "why to focus on carpentry and if the tap dancing was necessary".
 Others criticized Bach's 13 minute speech where some athletes sat down during the segment.

-Those who understood that the ceremony would be more muted, such as Jen Chaney from Vulture, opined that while it was largely entertaining and showed the perseverance of the human spirit, it also showed the pessimism and difficulties of holding the Summer Olympics during a pandemic, summarizing the theme of the ceremony as asking the question "What exactly are we doing here, and why?"
+Those who understood that the ceremony would be more muted, such as Jen Chaney from Vulture, opined that "while it was largely entertaining and showed the perseverance of the human spirit, it also showed the pessimism and difficulties of holding the Summer Olympics during a pandemic", summarizing the theme of the ceremony as asking the question "What exactly are we doing here, and why?"